 Thinking of joining us at the Grassy Pond Baptist Church?
 Please do – we’d love to meet you!

 We’re located at 254 Grassy Pond Road in Gaffney.
-If you need directions, please click here.
+If you need directions, you will find a map on our Contact page.

 We meet for Sunday worship at 10:45AM during most of the year.